JunaKh/test-axa/README.md

 - **Client-Side**: Built with React, the client-side provides an interactive interface for users to enter their details and wishes.
 It handles form validation and displays appropriate success or error messages based on the server response.
 - **Server-Side**: Built with Express.js, the server-side handles user validation by fetching data from external JSON files.
 It ensures that only valid users can submit their wishes and enforces age restrictions.

+### Server-Side Components

+1. **Controllers**:
+    - `requestController.js`: Handles the form submission and validation logic.
+It coordinates with the services to validate user data and send responses back to the client.

+2. **Services**:
+    - `dataService.js`: Fetches user data and profiles from external JSON files.
+    - `emailService.js`: Manages the email sending logic, including adding pending requests and sending emails at regular intervals.

+3. **Utilities**:
+    - `validationUtils.js`: Contains helper functions for validation, such as calculating age and validating date formats.

 ### Data Validation

-The server-side validation logic is implemented in `server.js` using the `validateUserData` function, which performs the following checks:
+The server-side validation logic is implemented in `requestController.js` using the `validateUserData` function from `dataService.js`, which performs the following checks:

 1. **User Existence**: The function checks if the user ID exists in the `users.json` dataset.
 2. **Profile Existence**: It then verifies if the user profile exists in the `userProfiles.json` dataset.